Following an already successful year, the SETU Youth Choir and conductor Niall Crowley, were given a unique invitation to perform at Carnegie Hall

-It has been an unforgettable 12 months for the WIT Youth Choir.
+It has been an unforgettable 12 months for the SETU Youth Choir.
 Back in May they became the first ever youth choir to win the ‘National Choir of the Year’ at the Navan Choral Festival; they then claimed a Gold Prize from the International Youth Music Festival in Bratislava in July.
 However, they recently surpassed even these achievements by performing in the world-renowned music venue, Carnegie Hall, New York.

 Unique invitational concert

-Conductor and lecturer in the BA (Hons) Music at WIT, Niall Crowley spoke about how the unique invitation came about, “the group has been singing incredibly well these past few years.
+Conductor and lecturer in the BA (Hons) Music at SETU, Niall Crowley spoke about how the unique invitation came about, “the group has been singing incredibly well these past few years.
 Perhaps because of this we were contacted by a visiting choir from New Jersey who wanted to share a concert with us here in Waterford.
 We seemingly impressed because an invitation came soon after to visit New Jersey along with an invitation to perform in Carnegie Hall.”

-And so, the WIT Youth Choir were selected as international guests to take part in a unique invitational concert.
+And so, the SETU Youth Choir were selected as international guests to take part in a unique invitational concert.
 This featured eight of the best youth and university choirs from across the East coast of America, and took place in the main auditorium of Carnegie Hall with all 3,000 seats sold out.

 Although a young group, the significance of the trip and the performance wasn’t lost on the members themselves.
 Hannah Jacob, 17, was one of the 46 young singers who travelled, “to sing on stage in Carnegie Hall was an absolute dream come true.
 I never thought I would get to see Carnegie Hall let alone perform there and it was such a privilege to be able to sing on a stage that hosted some of the world’s greatest musicians.
 To be the only visiting choir and to represent Ireland was a great honour and through the guidance of our teachers I really felt we made not only them proud but we made ourselves and our country proud also!”